dexuantang/dexuantang.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hello!
 My name is Dexuan Tang.
-I am a Electrical and Computer Enginnering student at Worcester Polytechnic Institute I like electronics, 3D printing, and I'm learning to code.
+I am an Electrical and Computer Enginnering student at Worcester Polytechnic Institute I like electronics, 3D printing, and I'm learning to code.
 This site is my latest project and it documents all my major projects since highschool.

 This was created using Jekyll and Minima theme